korero/corpora-gv/README.md

 Christopher Lewin.
 To the extent possible under law, Christopher Lewin has [waived](https://creativecommons.org/publicdomain/zero/1.0/) all copyright and related or neighboring rights to this work.
-This work is published from the Isle of Man.
+This work is published from the Isle of Man. — 37,767 tokens

 ## 19th Century Newspapers